mawngo/go-batch/README.md

 However, it is recommended to use context variants, as non-context variants can block indefinitely (except for `Close`).
 Non-context variants will be removed in the next major version of this library.

-Cancelling the context may* only affect the request that is waiting to be loaded.
+Cancelling the context may* only affect the request waiting to be loaded.

 The last context provided to `Load` or `LoadAll` before the batch load is started will be used as the batch context.